Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Foundational Methods

 \subsection{Multimodal Latent Dirichlet Allocation: MLDA}

-Nakamura et al.~\cite{nakamura2011grounding} extended the latent Dirichlet allocation (LDA)~\cite{blei2003latent} as an MLDA that can handle multiple types of information simultaneously to enable categorization of objects using multimodal information.
-LDA can estimate the potential topic of each word in sentences.
+Nakamura et al.~\cite{nakamura2011grounding} extended the latent Dirichlet allocation (LDA)~\cite{blei2003latent} as an MLDA that can generalize multiple types of sensory observation simultaneously to enable object categorization using multimodal data.
+For instance, images may have certain colors and shapes while audio data may have specific acoustic features.
+By extracting common categories across these different modalities, MLDA can understand the relationships between multiple modalities.
+The word distributions are obtained based on the observed frequencies of words for each category.
 It has been shown that object categorization using MLDA is closer to human senses than categorization using a single modality.
-For more details on this approach, refer to \cite{nakamura2011grounding}.
+For more details on this approach, refer to the original {MLDA paper}~\cite{nakamura2011grounding}.